Knowledge Bridging for Empathetic Dialogue Generation: Results and analysis

-To further investigate the impact of external multi-type knowledge, we train our model with different number of concepts and evaluate in terms of Accuracy as shown in Figure~\ref{fig:know_curve}.
+To further investigate the impact of the different introduced number of external knowledge, we train KEMP with different numbers of concepts in terms of Accuracy.
+The result is shown in Figure~\ref{fig:know_curve}.
 With increasing the number of concepts, the performance is rising.
-However, if we introduce too many concepts, the accuracy no longer increase or even decrease.
-Therefore, external knowledge is more suitable to be the auxiliary information to understand the emotional states in the historical utterances.
+However, if we introduce too many concepts, the accuracy no longer increases or even decreases.
+Therefore, external knowledge is more suitable to be the auxiliary information to perceive the emotional states in the dialogue history.